AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

   * contrast (with background) of text, placeholder text, and controls in various editors.
   * accessibility and narration by screen readers.

-* Smart Imaging DPR (Device Pixel Ratio) and network bandwidth optimization enable you to deliver best quality images efficiently; on devices with high resolution displays and constrained network bandwidth.
+* Smart Imaging DPR (Device Pixel Ratio) and network bandwidth optimization enable you to deliver best quality images efficiently; on devices with high-resolution displays and constrained network bandwidth.
 For more information, see [Smart imaging FAQs](/help/assets/imaging-faq.md).

    >[!NOTE]
    >